Close

 Update outdated plugins and software

 Most hacks take place because of unpatched plugins or outdated software.
-Make sure to update all your plugins.
-Update your web content management software.
+Update your web content management system (CMS), and make sure to update all your plugins.

 Using WordPress?
 Turn on automatic updates for your plugins.
 Enable automatic updates for core site files.
 If you have control of your server environment, make sure you use the most recent version of PHP available.